urastogi885/optimal-path-finder/README.md

 - The explorer first finds a path from the start to the goal, then starts displaying the exploration of the map, and the final path.
 - The map for the rigid robot is generated such that shows the extended obstacles due to the robot radius and clearance.
-- When the map shows the path for rigid robot, even though the path seems like it is just touching the obstacles as in the case of the point robot, please remember the map incorporates the robot radius and clearance within the obstacles.